xcela/Exocore/_notes/step by step tutorial.md

 #### Configuring a Domain Purchased Elsewhere

 If you purchase your domain elsewhere, you will need to configure your domain provider to point the domain to your Netlify site.
-Folow this guide: [Configure external DNS for a custom domain](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/).
+Follow this guide: [Configure external DNS for a custom domain](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/).

 The steps on your domain provider's end will be different depending on your provider, look for something along the lines of "Create A or CNAME Record", "Point DNS to Domain" or "Manage DNS Records".